Felix the Trap Ha Ha Funny Meme

 Articles on Transgender Rights in Japan

-• The Economist
+- The Economist

-• Japan: Compelled Sterilization of Transgender People | Human Rights Watch
+Some European countries used to insist on this, too. - Japan: Compelled Sterilization of Transgender People | Human Rights Watch

 Japan's government should stop forcing transgender people to be surgically sterilized if they want legal recognition of their gender identity, Human Rights Watch said in a report released today.